Denver Divorce Attorney

 As Colorado is strictly a no-fault divorce state, we focus on obtaining the best results for our clients rather than assigning blame.
 When possible, we look to resolve disputes through consensus to reduce the financial and emotional stress you are facing.
 No matter what forum you choose to dissolve your marriage, we vigorously protect your legal interests and strive to build a strong foundation for the new chapter in your life.

-Changes to Colorado’s spousal maintenance laws have made it easier to predict what payments if any, one ex-spouse will have to make to the other.
-There are a number of factors used to determine spousal maintenance rates, and they include:
+Changes to Colorado’s spousal maintenance laws have made it easier to predict what payments, if any, one ex-spouse will have to make to the other.

-- Income from each party — A percentage of the higher-earning spouse’s income minus a percentage of the lower-earning spouse’s income is used to set the required payment amount.
+- Income from Each Party — A percentage of the higher-earning spouse’s income minus a percentage of the lower-earning spouse’s income is used to set the required payment amount.

-- Financial situation — The overall financial status of each partner is used to assess whether the statutory support amount is fair or should be granted at all.
+- Financial Situation — The overall financial status of each partner is used to assess whether the statutory support amount is fair or should be granted at all.

-- Marriage duration — The longer you were married, the longer you may be qualified to receive spousal maintenance.
+- Marriage Duration — The longer you were married, the longer you may be qualified to receive spousal maintenance.

 The guidelines state that you can only receive alimony if your marriage lasted at least three years.
 It provides time limits for payments for marriages lasting three to 20 years.

 For a marriage over 20 years, the law allows the judge in the case to determine the length, which could be for life.
 Alimony ends when you or your former spouse dies or if your former spouse remarries.
+Understanding these potential scenarios allows you to make informed decisions during divorce proceedings, ensuring your rights and interests are protected.

 Our Attorneys Meet Your Legal Team